fsbarata/dl4j-kotlin-ext/README.md

 # dl4j-kotlin-ext
-dl4j kotlin extension is a DSL and extension methods library for writing Neural networks with [`DeepLearning4J`](https://github.com/deeplearning4j/deeplearning4j)
+dl4j-kotlin-ext is a kotlin DSL and extension methods library for writing Neural networks with [`DeepLearning4J`](https://github.com/deeplearning4j/deeplearning4j)

+## Motivation
+If you are a kotlin user, you may be struggling with the boilerplate needed to build networks and layers and may not always understand what fits together.
+In this library you will find a richer way of dealing with layers, multilayer networks and computation graphs.

 ## Layers

-Layers can be configurated by c DSL
+Layers can be configurated by DSL.
+Here's an example of a DenseLayer:

     val layer = denseLayer {
         activation = Activation.SOFTMAX.activationFunction